Hasan-Mahamud-Rana/b-data/README.md

 - Grid archive templates
 - Translation Support
 - Bower and Gulp Support
+- The site features catalogs, multilingual, blog, contact information as well as company information
 - And much, much more!

 ### What tools do I need to use b-Data?